4 min read

 Written by Amanda Witherow

 Amanda is the Marketing Coordinator at McLennan Contracting.
-She and her husband, Alex, have a son, cat, dog, and another son on the way!
+She and her husband, Alex, have two sons, a dog, and a bunch of chickens.
 Amanda is also a health and fitness coach and enjoys spending time in her gym.
-When she isn’t working or working out, she enjoys going on family walks/hikes, reading, bingeing TV shows, healthy baking, adventuring to new parks with her little man, and watching him explore and grow.
+When she isn’t working or working out, she enjoys watching Formula 1, going on family walks/hikes, reading, bingeing TV shows, healthy baking, practicing embroidery, and adventuring to new parks with her kids, and watching them explore and grow.